dramoz/kv260-atrover/KV260-atrover.md

 The `*.xmodel` files would be the models to load into the DPU.

-**Running the scripts**
+## Running the scripts

 > Each models requires a pre-process to the input frames and a post-process of the output different in each case.
-The information can be gather from the Board/GPU models that can be downloaded using the same previous steps (`python downloads.py`) and selecting the board/GPU option
+The information can be gather from the Vitis-AI examples, and the Board/GPU models that can be downloaded using the same previous steps (`python downloads.py`) and selecting the board/GPU option
 >
 > `1:  ['type', 'float & quantized']['board', 'GPU']`
 >